Japanese Society of Hepato-Biliary-Pancreatic Surgery (JSHBPS)

 - The grant 500,000yen will be given to the selected candidates in Japan.
 In addition to what precedes, free registration for the annual JSHBPS meeting and a one-night accommodation near the venue will be provided.
 (JSHBPS and the host facilities will not cover any other things rather than the scholarship 500,000 during your stay in Japan.)

 - Selected candidates will be responsible for the expenses related to your own health impairments, damages caused to others’ lives and property during your stay in Japan.
 In this regard, it is essential to procure a medical insurance/life insurance/personal liability insurance either of your home country or Japan.
-You shall have to send a copy of certifications you receive from the insurers within one week after the commencement of your training in Japan to the Secretariat of JSHBPS.
+The selected candidates shall have to send a copy of certifications he/she receives from the insurers within one week after the commencement of his/her training in Japan to the Secretariat of JSHBPS.

 - Selected candidates should write and submit a report entitled “Observership to Japan: what I experienced in Japan and what I will practice in my country” after finishing the observership program.
-The report will be published in a JHBPS newsletter.
+The report will be published in the newsletter of Journal of HBP Sciences (JHBPS).

-To apply for the Observership to Japan Program 2021 (Cancelled):
+To apply for the Observership to Japan Program 2024